 - Black football socks

 - Plain black tracksuit bottoms or sports legging – A small logo is permitted but otherwise must be plain

 Students may wear one small stud in each ear lobe.
-There is a risk of accidental injury from wearing jewellery in the academy and we cannot take responsibility for loss or damage to items of jewellery.
+Students may wear one small stud in each ear lobe.
+The School does will not take responsibility for loss or damage to items of jewellery.

-The wearing of make‐up, nail varnish and false nails is not allowed.
+The wearing of make‐up, nail varnish and false nails is not permitted.